Sport Management Department Advisory Board

 Tim then made his way to the world’s most famous arena, Madison Square Garden in 2015.
 He started as a Group Sales Specialist and is currently a Group Sales Account Executive.
 His prime responsibilities include handling group sales and hospitality packages for the New York Knicks, New York Rangers, Radio City Christmas Spectacular & other sporting events.

-Hewlett is a native New Yorker.
-He studied Sports Management receiving both a Bachelor of Science and a Master's Degree from SUNY Cortland. 's greatest passion is mentoring Sports Management students from various colleges and Universities via Skype and on campus visits.
-In New York and Las Vegas, honed his skills in Minor League AAA and independent baseball as a concession manager. joined the Levy team in August 2016 as the General Manager of Concession at American Airlines Center in Dallas (Dallas Mavericks and Stars).
-Just a few short months later, was promoted to Director of Concessions in Salt Lake City at Vivint Smart Home Arena (Utah Jazz).
-He spent one full season with the Salted Honey Hospitality Jazz team before making the move back east to be the Assistant Director of Operations in Concessions for Levy Restaurants based at FedEx Field, home of the Washington football team.
+Donte Hewlett is a native New Yorker.
+He studied Sport Management receiving both a Bachelor of Science and a Master's Degree from SUNY Cortland.
+Donte's greatest passion is mentoring Sports Management students from various colleges and Universities via Skype and on campus visits.
+In New York and Las Vegas, Donte honed his skills in Minor League AAA and independent baseball as a concession manager.
+Donte joined the Levy team in August 2016 as the General Manager of Concession at American Airlines Center in Dallas (Dallas Mavericks and Stars).
+Just a few short months later, Donte was promoted to Director of Concessions in Salt Lake City at Vivint Smart Home Arena (Utah Jazz).
+He spent one full season with the Salted Honey Hospitality Jazz team before making the move back east to be the Assistant Director of Operations in Concessions for Levy Restaurants based at FedEx Field, home of the Washington Football Team.